 We Can Help Protect Your Rights by Reviewing Your Non-compete Agreement

 As you can see, the law regarding non-compete agreements is complex and often vague.
-We have not provided specific legal advice here but a basic summary of the law, which will apply differently depending on a person’s circumstances.
+We have not provided specific legal advice here but a basic summary of the law, which will apply differently depending on a person’s circumstances and any agreements you have signed with your employer.

 If you have questions about a non-compete, for a reasonable fee we can review it for you and help determine if it is legal and enforceable and how it might affect your ability to earn a living.
 We can also offer advice on whether to sign a non-compete or what to do, or not do, if you’ve already signed one.